Top Reasons to Hire a Professional Omaha Deck Builder

 Years of Experience vs. Years in Business

 If you see a company that started a few years ago claiming to have 90 years of experience, that’s a red flag.
 They may have 20 employees, and altogether their experience adds up to 90 years, and who knows exactly what the “experience” was.
-The smart and safe thing to do is go with a company that has been in business for decades.
+The smart and safe thing to do is to go with a company that has been in business for decades.
 If they made the “years of experience” claim, you’d see “we have 500 years of experience.”
 If a company has survived for over ten years and has good reviews, they’re a solid choice.

 Beware of Fly-By-Night Contractors